-The music collection at the Merrill-Cazier Library is organized according to Library of Congress classification and is located on the library's third floor:
+The music collection at the Merrill-Cazier Library is organized according to Library of Congress classification and is located on the library's 3rd floor:

-Scholarly editions of the complete works of selected composers (M3) can be found in the Library Media Collections/Course Reserves.
+Scholarly editions of the complete works of selected composers (M3) can also be found on the shelves on the 3rd floor.